Dhyeythumar/Data-prediction-and-plotting/README.md

 # Data prediction and plotting

-The objective for this topic is to predict the third-semester pointers on the basis of the first and second-semester pointers values.
-And to create a method which can predict the near future data (one or two values) to its possible amount of accuracy by using the minimal amount of data.
+The **objective** of this topic is to predict the third-semester pointers on the basis of the first and second-semester pointers' values.
+And to create a method that can predict the near future data (one or two values) to its possible amount of accuracy by using the minimal amount of data.

 ## What’s In This Document
 - [Setup Instructions](#setup-instructions)